pivotal-cf/pivnet-resource/metadata/README.md

   Note, if sorting by semantic version in the `source` config (i.e. `sort_by: semver`) then this version must be a valid semantic version.

+  Also, if `product_version` is a regex in the `source` config then this version must conform to that regex.

-  This is to prevent inconsistencies that would occur when creating a new version of a resource that cannot be discovered by the check for that resource.
+  These constraints prevent inconsistencies that would occur when creating a new version of a resource that cannot be discovered by the check for that resource.

 * `release_type`: *Required.* See the